mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ```

 ## Add a Compute Environment
 You are now ready to create a Compute Environment.
 Some general tips and instructions on how to add compute environments can be found in the [Australian BioCommons documentation](https://australianbiocommons.github.io/tower/user-guide/configuring_compute_environment) and in the [Seqera help pages](https://help.tower.nf/23.2/compute-envs/overview/).
-Below instructions on what to fill in the specific fields to run ONTvisc pipeline on Gadi and Setonix.
-You can create a compute environment in your personal or organisation workspace, just click on your user name in the top left corner of the page, select the corresponding workspace and then navigate to Compute Environments tab.<br>
+Below are instructions on what to fill in the specific fields to run the ONTvisc pipeline on Gadi and Setonix.
+You can create a compute environment in your personal or organisational workspace.
+To do that, click on your user name in the top left corner of the page, select the corresponding workspace and then navigate to the Compute Environments tab.<br>
 ![Workspaces](./images/compute_env_whereto.png) <br>
 {% include callout.html type="note" content="A few issues were revealed when the ONTvisc pipeline was tested using Nextflow Tower on Gadi and Setonix.
-Firstly, queue names were not used correctly on Gadi when filled in from the `Head queue name` and `Work queue name`.
+Firstly, Gadi's queue names were not correctly used when filled in from the `Head queue name` and `Work queue name`.
 Secondly, values for the environment variables were not assigned correctly in Setonix when populated in the `Environment variables` section.
-Finally, version 23.04.3 of Nextflow causes problems when tower.yml file is used to populate reports in the Reports tab.
-While all these issues remain under investigation, you will need to apply workarounds specified below." %}
+Finally, version 23.04.3 of Nextflow causes problems when the `tower.yml` file is used to populate reports in the Reports tab.
+While all these issues remain under investigation, you will need to apply the workarounds specified below." %}
 ### Name
 Provide a name according to the given instructions.
 ### Platform